This 18-hole championship golf course was designed by Henry Hughes in 1957 and remodeled in 2004 by Damian Pascuzzo.

 Pro Tip: Use a 3- or 5-fairway wood off the tee to set up the approach with your long iron.

-Enjoy the view on the last par 3, with an elevated tee shot to one of the largest greens on the course.
+Enjoy the view on the last par 3 on the front nine, with an elevated tee shot to one of the largest greens on the course.
 The pin placement is a deciding factor on this hole.
 Depending on weather conditions and tee placement, club selection is very important with the distance changing by more than 30 to 40 yards from front to back edge.

 Number 8 is the most scenic hole on the property!
 Starting on an elevated tee shot facing the beautiful Wasatch Mountains, the dual fairway is dissected by a wandering creek.
 Lay up short of the water with a long iron, or take your chances with a driver and try and launch it over the water hazard.
 From the fairway keep it left.
 The creek starts down the right side of the green and a large pond protects the green.
 Watch out for the false front on the green, as any shot with some spin could find water.
 Alongside the water to the right and front is a large bunker framing the left side of the green.